-The cervix is sheath of tissue that acts as a barrier between the uterus and vagina.
-During a woman’s monthly cycle, the cervix rotates, opens, and closes in conjunction with phases of menstruation, ovulation and non-fertility.
+The cervix is the sheath of tissue that acts as a barrier between the uterus and vagina.
+During a woman’s monthly cycle, the cervix rotates, opens, and closes in conjunction with phases of menstruation, ovulation, and non-fertility.
 These rotations can be used to track a woman’s fertility window.

 The cervix is also responsible for the creation of cervical mucus, or vaginal discharge, which can aid in the health of the vagina and transmission of sperm into the uterus.
 Certain conditions of the cervix may complicate or impede pregnancy.

 The cervix is positioned at the back of the vagina at the base of the uterus.
 It is a circular organ with a small hole in the center, similar to a donut.
 The cervix plays an important role in a woman’s monthly cycle.
 The cervix rotates in accordance with phases of the menstrual cycle, and the small hole at the center opens and closes.

 - During menstruation, the hole is slightly open, allowing for the outward passage of menstrual blood.

 - During ovulation, the hole opens to allow the inward passage of sperm.

 - During non-fertile periods, the cervix hole remains closed.